justinlarson/Web-App-Hacking-Workshop/README.md

 4. Download Burp Suite ~and Zap Proxies~
 	* Seriously, try and get a Burp Suite Pro Trial.
 You have to give them a work email and they will probably follow up or something but in our opinion it is the best tool for the job and will make the workshop better.
 5. Install Burp Extensions
-6. If using Mac/Linux and use setup.sh in the `Easy Mac Setup` section
+6. If using MacOS and use setup.sh in the `Easy Mac Setup` section
 	* This clones all needed git repos, pulls docker images, installs autochrome and starts docker containers
+	* requires Git, Brew, Docker, Chromium and Ruby to be installed
 7. Clone Repos if not using `setup.sh` script from step 6.
 	* Autochrome (if using Chromium)
 	* SqlMap